Joseph Swensen: Conducting

-Swensen currently holds the post of Conductor Emeritus of the Scottish Chamber Orchestra, where he was Principal Conductor from 1996-2005 during which time Swensen and the orchestra followed a regular concert schedule in Scotland and toured extensively in the UK, Europe, US, and the Far East.
+Swensen currently holds the post of Conductor Emeritus of the Scottish Chamber Orchestra, where he was Principal Conductor from 1996–2005 during which time Swensen and the orchestra followed a regular concert schedule in Scotland and toured extensively in the UK, Europe, US, and the Far East.
 They also performed at the Mostly Mozart Festival in New York, Tanglewood and Ravinia Festivals, the BBC Proms, the Barbican, and the Concertgebouw, and recorded for Linn Records.
-From 2006 - 2011, he was music director with Malmő Opera and is guest conductor for a number of UK, European and American orchestras.
+From 2006–2011, he was music director with Malmő Opera and is guest conductor for a number of UK, European and American orchestras.
+Succeeding Paul Daniel, Joseph Swensen was appointed musical director of the Orchestre National Bordeaux Aquitaine (ONBA) in May 2023 as of the 2024–2025 season.

 Teaching

 Joseph Swensen joined IU in 2013.
 He is appointed Starling Professor of Music (violin) at Indiana University, Jacobs School of Music in 2014.
 Along with his wife, Victoria Swensen, he founded Habitat4Music, a non-profit organization devoted to establishing participatory music education programmes for children in musically under-served areas worldwide.
 At the Habitat4Music Centre in Vermont Swensen held "Total Immersion" courses in important composers for professional musicians and conductors.